 Paul Moore and Sally Masterson both suffered terribly for their honesty and integrity.

 Countless victims can testify likewise.

-To protect the reputation of the firm, it invariably involves smear and attacks on those bringing the claims, particularly when, as is so often the case, the claimant is right and has the evidence to support them.
+To protect the reputation of the firm, it invariably involves smear and attacks on those bringing the claims, or making disclosures, particularly when, as is so often the case, the claimant is right and has the evidence to support them.